stefanradev93/bayesops-website/_members/ben-rodriguez.md

 # links:
 ---

-Ben Rodriguez is an undegraduare student at Rensselaer Polytechnic Institute.
+Ben Rodriguez is an undegraduate student at Rensselaer Polytechnic Institute.
 He is currently working on generalizing methods for efficient Bayesian model comparison using neural networks.